brenoleite/EnochsDiary/src/site/notes/DNDSRD/35eSRD/Spells/All/True Resurrection.md

 **SavingThrow**:: None; see text
 **SpellResistance**:: true

-**snip**:: As resurrection, plus remains aren’t needed. ^onelinedescription
+**snip**:: As resurrection, plus remains aren’t needed.

-**Materials**:: a sprinkle of holy water and diamonds worth a total of at least 25,000 gp ^materials
+**Materials**:: a sprinkle of holy water and diamonds worth a total of at least 25,000 gp